newpush-labs/newpush-labs/README.md

 ## Build your lab in seconds, not months! 🚀

-Supercharge your skills by spinning up a pre-configured LLM lab loaded with the latest and greatest tools.
-Jump in and start your tech adventure with ease!
+We do the heavy lifting for you by providing a pre-configured stack in the lab, equipped with the newest and most advanced tools.
+Evaluate, play around, and experience cutting-edge technology as you dive in and embark on your tech journey effortlessly!

 ![Lab Demo](docs/images/lab-demo.gif)